Ptychography: Multislice ptychography

-collaborator in 2010, which showed that coherent diffraction patterns sampled on a curved Ewald sphere can encode depth information without the requirement of tilting or depth scanning.
-The general computational formulation of multislice ptychography was introduced in 2012 by Maiden, Humphry, and Rodenburg, who developed the multislice iterative engine (MIE) to reconstruct multiple axial slices from overlapping diffraction patterns.
-Since then, multislice ptychography has been implemented with X ray, electron, and optical instruments, enabling slice resolved (partial 3D) imaging in thick specimens.
+collaborator in 2010, which showed that coherent diffraction patterns oversampled on a curved Ewald sphere can encode depth information without the requirement of tilting or depth scanning.
+The general computational formulation of multislice ptychography was introduced in 2012 by Maiden, Humphry, and Rodenburg, who developed the multislice iterative engine (MIE), incorporating transverse scanning and multislice propagation to reconstruct multiple axial slices from overlapping, oversampled diffraction patterns.
+Since then, multislice ptychography has been implemented with X-ray, electron, and optical instruments, enabling slice resolved (partial 3D) imaging in thick specimens.
+An important multislice electron ptychography experiment was reported by Chen, Muller, and collaborators in 2021, producing a phase image of a PrScO_{3} crystal with 0.23 Å resolution.